indiravats/portfolio/content/research/dalhousie.md

     (2) Wrote a script that creates a folder structure wherein there is a folder created for each repository and then subfolders for every commit in that repository.

-    (3) Wrote a script that runs DesigniteJava for every commit of every repository and stores results in the designated folders.
+    (3) Wrote a script that runs DesigniteJava for every commit of every repository and stores results in the designated folders, and extended the functionality of DesigniteJava to include more smells.

-    (4) Further, we plan to analyze these results and define the lifetime of a code smell since a project's inception to its completion, as well as define productivity metrics.
+    (4) Further, we plan to analyze these results and define the lifetime of a code smell since a project's inception to its completion.
     &nbsp; \
     &nbsp; \
     *Some of my key findings and learnings:*